binarymist/HolisticInfoSec-For-WebDevelopers-Fascicle1/manuscript/markdown/main/chapter9.md

 #### Machine Instance Single User Root

+Risks that Solution Causes

 #### CSP Account Single User Root

+Risks that Solution Causes

 ### Storage of Secrets

+Risks that Solution Causes

 #### Private Key Abuse

+Risks that Solution Causes

 ##### SSH

+Risks that Solution Causes

 ##### TLS

+Risks that Solution Causes

 #### Credentials and Other Secrets

+Risks that Solution Causes

 ##### Entered by People (manually)

+Risks that Solution Causes
 %% Discuss how KeePass can be broken

 ##### Entered by Software (automatically) {#cloud-risks-that-solution-causes-storage-of-secrets-credentials-and-other-secrets-entered-by-software}